 A piggery operates in one of three basic ways.
 The decision matters because the capital, skills, time horizon, and profit profile of each are different.

 Fattener (grow-out only).
-You buy weaners at 25-30 days old (20-25 kg), feed them for 5 months until they hit market weight (90-95 kg liveweight), and sell to a trader, palengke buyer, or lechonero.
+You buy weaners at 25-30 days old (8-12 kg), feed them for about 5 months until they hit market weight (90-95 kg liveweight), and sell to a trader, palengke buyer, or lechonero.
 You don't keep breeding stock.
 Capital cycles through every 5 months.

-Farrow-to-finish (sow + fattener).
+Farrow-to-finish (sow plus fattener).
 You keep breeding sows.
-The sows produce piglets (litters of 10-12 every 5-6 months per sow).
+The sows produce piglets, roughly 8-11 weaned per litter under backyard conditions, every 5-6 months.
 You can sell weaners at 25-30 days, or fatten the weaners yourself and sell them at market weight.
-Many sow operations do both — sell some weaners for quick cash, keep some to fatten for higher per-head margin.
+Many sow operations do both, selling some weaners for quick cash and keeping some to fatten for a higher per-head margin.

-This article compares the first two — fattener vs farrow-to-finish — because that's the decision most Filipino backyard farmers actually face.
+This article compares the first two, fattener vs sow operation, because that's the decision most Filipino backyard farmers actually face.
+We use the farrow-to-wean version of the sow model for the headline math, since that's what most backyard farms run.

 The Math: 10 Fatteners